xenondevs/Docs/docs/invui2/reactive-menus.md

 2. `#!kotlin text: Provider<String>` is brought into scope by the `anvilWindow` function.
 This provider contains to up-to-date anvil input text.
 In this DSL, `by` infix functions are used instead of assignment (`=`) to allow overloading.
 For example, you can also set a `List<Item>` directly, if you want to use a static list of items.

 ![](assets/img/window/anvil_search.avif){width=500}

+Check out the [InvUI-Kotlin KDoc](https://repo.xenondevs.xyz/javadoc/releases/xyz/xenondevs/invui/invui-kotlin/latest) for a more detailed overview of the DSL API.
+There are also some more examples on the [Window](./window.md) page.